spjhon/Doc-Knowledge/knowledge/web/Notes CSS/03-CSS-tips.md

+---
+sidebar_position: 3
+---

-# CSS good practices
+# CSS Tips and good Practices

-Pro
+## CSS Reddit Comments

+### Good Practices

+#### **Pro**

-Uses modern CSS features that are well-supported;
+- Uses modern CSS features that are well-supported;

-Documents those with a comment and link;
+- Documents those with a comment and link;

-Uses CSS variables with fallbacks;
+- Uses CSS variables with fallbacks;

-Applies DRY concept: knows about specificity and cascading;
+- Applies DRY concept: knows about specificity and cascading;

-Has a focus on accessibility;
+- Has a focus on accessibility;

-Uses many tiny (S)CSS modules;
+- Uses many tiny (S)CSS modules;

-Allows for nested semantic HTML to be its own selector;
+- Allows for nested semantic HTML to be its own selector;

-Uses very few classNames;
+- Uses very few classNames;

-Uses flex or grid sensibly;
+- Uses flex or grid sensibly;

-Not afraid to use "old" CSS like float sensibly;
+- Not afraid to use "old" CSS like float sensibly;

-Can do with 4 lines of CSS what a n00b does in 40;
+- Can do with 4 lines of CSS what a n00b does in 40;

-Aware of paint/composite/layout and optimizes animations;
+- Aware of paint/composite/layout and optimizes animations;

-Strong-types their CSS variables using @property;
+- Strong-types their CSS variables using @property;

-Aware of and using different unit sizes responsibly.
+- Aware of and using different unit sizes responsibly.

-Full-stack (aka "I know CSS" aka "I use Tailwind" aka "I have no idea what I'm doing") Where do I begin...
+- Full-stack (aka "I know CSS" aka "I use Tailwind" aka "I have no idea what I'm doing")

+***

+Where do I begin...

 Well, look at your average Redditor front-end portfolio.
 In between the soup of endless div tags you'll either see utility class carpet combs, or you'll see badly named BEM classNames, or you see a combination of the two.